 Women who commit atrocious actions in war tend to be seen as a product of a “damaged biology“

 In many societies, social constructions have shaped women’s image as peaceful individuals.
 In this sense, when violence and women are mentioned in the same sentence, the latter usually appears as a victim of the former, as Herjeet Marway, professor of the Department of Philosophy at the University of Birmingham, points out.
 However, women also choose to act violently.
-Still, when American female officers appeared in images abusing Iraqi prisoners at the detention center of Abu Ghraib (Iraq) in 2004 the case made the news headlines for weeks, in part due to the “peculiarity” of the situation.
-The fact that smiling female soldiers had molested prisoners in a war in the 2000s, “violating” women’s image of peacefulness, became as important as the abuses themselves.
+Still, when American female officers appeared in images abusing Iraqi prisoners at the detention center of Abu Ghraib (Iraq) in 2004 the case made the headlines for weeks, in part due to the “peculiarity” of the situation.
+The fact that smiling female soldiers had molested prisoners in a war in the 2000s, “violating” the women’s image of peacefulness, became as important as the abuses themselves.
 Thus, how did the media and the public opinion react to such behaviour?

 The main narratives used to explain the episode portrayed the female officers involved as incapable of making decisions, bringing to the centre of the discussion their allegedly dysfunctional sexual lives as a justification for their actions.
 In this sense, part of the public opinion blamed the improper conduct on an allegedly sexually “dysfunctional” behaviour, instead of flaws of their character or the institutionalisation of violent behaviour in the American armed forces.
 Violent women were discribed as a product of a damaged biology, the negative influence of men or even ideology.
 Similiar lines of thought have also been used to explain the female suicide bombers of Chechnya, a Russian Republic that has been fighting for independency for decades.